Lifailon/Console-Translate/README.md

 pwsh -c 'Invoke-Expression(New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Lifailon/Console-Translate/rsa/deploy-module.ps1")'
 ```

 Run the PowerShell interpreter using the `pwsh` command.
-All commands for Windows are identical for execution in Linux on PowerShell Core (pwsh).
+All commands for Windows are identical for execution in Linux by PowerShell Core.

 ---